 On the other hand, orgasm is a purely cerebral and emotional cortical event and normally coincides with ejaculation.
 In a nutshell, orgasm is controlled by the involuntary or autonomic nervous system such as muscle spasms in multiple areas of the body, a general emotional sensation experienced and often body movements and vocalizations.

 It is possible that men can achieve orgasm without ejaculation.
 This is known as ‘dry orgasm‘.
 In some cases, men are sometimes having difficulty in achieving orgasm despite the typical sexual desire and sexual stimulation.
 This ejaculatory dysfunction is called ‘delayed ejaculation‘, also called retarded ejaculation or inhibited ejaculation.
-Like women, men are also capable of achieving multiple orgasm.
+Like women, men are also capable of achieving multiple orgasms.

 Anatomy of Ejaculation: How Ejaculation Works?